freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 1. Register an account at https://tunnelbroker.net/
 2. Create a new (regular) tunnel
 3. Enter your IPv4 IP address and select a nearby region.
 Your IPv4 must be pingable.
-4. Request a new /48.
+4. Request a new /48 by clicking **assign /48**.
 We *could* use a /64, however a /64 is much more likely to be blocked.

 ## Configuring your block